codergs/SNMP-MIBS-Downloader/README.md

 7. Change the directory to snmp-mibs-downloader_1.1 by typing cd ssnmp-mibs-downloader_1.1
      <p>**make install (for root users) and sudo make install (for sudo users)**
      <p>**sudo donwload-mibs**
-8. Running this command I got an error: **/usr/bin/smistrip not a file or directory**, which was be corrected installing the        smistrip package from the apt suite using:
+8. Running this command I got an error: **/usr/bin/smistrip not a file or directory**, which was corrected by installing the        smistrip package from the apt suite using:
     <p>**apt-get install smistrip (for root users) and sudo apt-get install smistrip (for sudo users)**
 9. For me this did install the MIBS under /usr/share/snmp/mibs and /var/lib/snmp/mibs.
 Since var/lib/snmp/mibs was not in the       MIB search path, I decided to move all the MIBS from /var/lib/snmp/mibs into the /usr/share/snmp/mibs